3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

  When this algorithm is detecting multiple objects at once the above method of detection does not maintain efficiency when a large number of objects are to be detected.
 Multi-object detections are performed by drawing a shared set of hypotheses instead of individual sets for each object.
 These hypotheses are chosen by analyzing the object probability distributions at the first pixel of the current hypothesis when performing the same actions as a single-object RANSAC pose estimation.
 These chosen hypotheses still have to pass the same validity check as in single-object detections.
 Using this method allows the algorithm to decide if a hypothesis belongs to multiple objects during the hypothesis sampling process instead of having a separate process for each object.
 This allows their RANSAC pose estimation to scale more easily with a large number of object detections in the same image [@brachmann].

 During the pose refinement stage of this implementation they replace the standard error calculation that uses depth information with an error based on the projection volume of a pixel.
 This is one of the tweaks that allows this method to be extended to RGB images without depth information available.
-Instead of calculating the log-likelihood of of the correspondences observed in a hypothesis using the depth-based error they find the approximate likelihood of the projection volume, as seen in the equation seen below which was reprinted with the author's permission, and take the log-likelihood of that [@brachmann].
+Instead of calculating the log-likelihood of the correspondences observed in a hypothesis using the depth-based error they find the approximate likelihood of the projection volume, as seen in the equation seen below which was reprinted with the author's permission, and take the log-likelihood of that [@brachmann].
 Results of some final poses from the Hinterstoisser *et al.* dataset are shown in the paper's figure 4 pictured below, with permission from both Hinterstoisser and Brachmann [@brachmann;@hinterstoisser].

 ![Equation for projection volume approximation](Pictures/eq8.png "Equation for projection volume approximation")